redhat-performance/opl/opl/investigator/README.md

 This list status data paths (with numerical values) where it makes sense to evaluate.
-E.g. you definitely want to include `results.rps` or `measurements.cpu.mean`, but adding `parameters.test_started.timestamp` might not be useful (because it does not represent test result).
+E.g. you definitely want to include `results.rps` or `measurements.cpu.mean`, but adding `parameters.test_started.timestamp` might not be useful (because it does not represent test result comparable across historical runs).

+If this is not a list but a string like in the example below, it is first rendered via Jinja2 and only then parsed as YAML to get the final list:

+    sets: |
+      {% if current.get('parameters.cli').startswith('experiment/reg-average.py ') %}
+      - results.items.avg_duration
+      {% else %}
+      - results.duration
+      {% endif %}
+      - measurements.satellite.swap.swap-used.mean

 `decisions:`
 ------------